 Why This Recipe Works

 - One pan.
-It doesn’t get any better than an easy one pot meal.
-No oven required and the clean up is super easy!
+It doesn’t get any better than an easy one-pot meal.
+No oven is required and the cleanup is super easy!

 - Comforting.
 The perfect dish to cozy up with on a chilly fall night.
 It’s hearty and comforting without being too heavy.

-- Bacon: The bacon adds great flavor, but if you’re looking to cut cost or don’t have any on hand, you can leave it out.
+- Bacon: The bacon adds great flavor, but if you’re looking to cut costs or don’t have any on hand, you can leave it out.

-- Sweet potato: I love using sweet potato for the punch of flavor, but you could easily swap them for baby gold or red potatoes.
+- Sweet potato: I love using sweet potatoes for the punch of flavor, but you could easily swap them for baby gold or red potatoes.

 - Broccoli: We are big fans of broccoli, but if you’re not you can easily swap this out for green beans.

-- Apples: The apples add the perfect touch for this fall chicken recipe.
+- Apples: The apples add the perfect touch to this fall chicken recipe.
 I love using Granny Smith to add the tartness this dish deserves.

 This recipe for chicken and apples is easy to customize to meet your needs.
-Feel free to use other seasonal produce like butternut squash, brussels sprouts or pears.
+Feel free to use other seasonal produce like butternut squash, Brussels sprouts and bacon, or pears.
 You can also add more fall herbs like fresh rosemary or swap dried thyme for fresh thyme sprigs.